 Apple Creek at Grosjean Park in Wooster has been stocked with rainbow and brown trout starting in 2005.
-Since 2012, the October (and now the November) stocking has been coupled with a free fly-fishing clinic for novice and beginner anglers.
+Since 2012, the October stocking has been coupled with a free fly-fishing clinic for novice and beginner anglers.

 Prior to the clinics, the stream is stocked with large brown trout and rainbow trout.
 The cost of purchasing trout is from an Outdoor Education Grant provided by the Ohio Division of Wildlife, funds from the City of Wooster and the CFRTU chapter.

-The clinic is open to adults and kids 10 years of age and older.
+The clinic is open to adults and kids 12 years of age and older.
 A parent or responsible adult must accompany kids under 16.
 Those 16 years and older must possess a valid Ohio fishing license.
 We encourage family members to participate.
-The clinics are held from 1 until 4 p.m. on a Saturday afternoon.
+The clinics are held from 1 until 4 p.m. on Saturday and Sunday afternoons.
 There is a limit of 20 participants for each clinic.

 Click on pictures for a larger image and captions.